 If you’re caught in the self-doubt of wondering how your personal story could be of any interest to a wider audience, you need to clarify the universal theme(s) in your story.
 This is the first step in mapping out where your memoir will sit in the marketplace.
 It’s also a quick way to get over that internal dilemma of “who the hell cares about this little thing that’s happened to me?”

 The universe exists in a cycle of storytelling.
 What pulls us in, again and again, is when we can relate.
-We relate through universal feelings and themes.
+We relate to a personal story through universal feelings and themes.

 What is a universal theme?